 Extensive patient 'common sense' information included.
 By Dentists for dentists.
 One site per suburb only.

-The most frequent question I get asked at present is “Should I be asking my patients to write Google reviews, and what about the Dental Board?”.
+The most frequent question I get asked at present is “Should I be asking my patients to write Google reviews, and what about the clear braces Melbourne and Dental Board?”.

 My advice is to take note of what Google’s own expert “Mike Blumenthal” is doing to help customers with feedback and reviews.
 [Check out Googles small business forum which lists Mike as the top Contributor]

 Mike has developed software that his CV from Goolge says is to “help small businesses deal with the complexities of customer feedback and reviews: GetFiveStars.com “

 Mike’s software basically is designed to help people get reviews /testimonials on their own websites (More on how to keep the Dental Board happy below).
 Check out his FAQ to learn the basic business premise which underpins his software.

 Businesses should ask for feedback directly to the business (not first via Google + or Yelp or Yahoo) so the business can resolve any issues early.